 Your Samsung phone must be running on the stock firmware if you want to enjoy this app.
 Since root access and TWRP recovery are more useful than S-Health, I rooted my Samsung Galaxy S7 Edge and started using 3rd-party fitness apps.
 Fortunately, there’s an easy workaround available now that allows you to use S-Health app on rooted Samsung devices with tripped KNOX counter.

-Isn’t it a good news?
+Isn’t it a piece of good news?
 Having both the worlds in your grip!
 So, having followed the instructions provided below, you can root and the S-Health app both.

-Steps to Use S-Health App on Rooted Samsung Devices
+Steps to Use S-Health on Rooted Samsung Devices

 - Download a root file browser like Root Browser, Root Explorer, or ES File Explorer on your Samsung Galaxy device.
 In my case, I used Root Browser.